 While the AI algorithm might run without errors performing the aforementioned testing, we have certain expectations of the algorithm how it should work, e.g., not only to detect cancer in x-rays but also rare forms equally well as more common ones or to work well independent of the used machine.

 Input data can change in its quality but does not necessarily break the AI.
 Thus, certain measures need to be established to detect a concept drift.
-A learning goal is mostly linked to some metric or other performance measure (A/B testing, acceptance testing…).
+A learning goal is mostly linked to some metric or other performance measure.
 It is important to specify metrics and tests to assess whether an algorithm and/or dataset achieves the expected performance of the user/stakeholder.
 Learning goals needs to be tested as well to avoid typical pitfalls such as data leakage, bias, etc. We refer to the deliverable N° 7.3.
 “Data and artificial intelligence assessment methods (DAISAM) reference” for a thorough treatise of this topic.

 Performance, in some cases, cannot be simply represented by numerical values.
 Acceptance testing is equally important in case the output is no simple scalar indicating some classification or regression performance but consists of a set of interactions with the user (i.e. chatbot).
 Human evaluation can lead to ambiguities since different individuals will rate the same AI output differently.
 It is best to agree on a number of human-tester and how their opinions are blended to achieve comparability between different AIs.